 - Easy and fast sharing on social media

-Personally, I only use my smartphone when I am scouting locations.
-With a real camera, you get many more possibilities, especially if you want larger prints.
+I only use my smartphone when I am scouting locations.
+A real camera offers many more possibilities, especially if you want larger prints.
 But a bigger camera does not necessarily give you “better” photos.
-If you only shoot in automatic mode, such a camera is even obsolete.
-But if you want more from your pictures than just a snapshot, then consider buying a real camera and I don’t necessarily mean the biggest full-frame camera or medium-format camera of many thousands of euros or dollars.
+If you only shoot in automatic mode, such a camera is obsolete.
+But if you want more from your pictures than just a snapshot.
+I don’t necessarily mean the biggest full-frame or medium-format camera for thousands of dollars or dollars.
 Most brands have very decent and impressively good and reasonably priced entry-level models.
 If the photography bug gets to you, you can always upgrade later.
-Keep it modest, especially in the beginning when you are not sure yet whether you will like this new hobby!
+Keep it modest, especially when unsure whether you like this new hobby!

-My advice to every camera owner is to start immediately learning to use the settings of your camera properly.
-Do read your manual but also about photography, watch some YouTube videos or even better, take a course.
+I advise every camera owner to start immediately learning to use your camera’s settings properly.
+Read your manual, watch some YouTube videos about photography, or take a course.

 2. What will you photograph?